hawkinslabdev/portwayapi/README.md

 - **Multiple Endpoint Types**

   We support various endpoint types.
 You can connect your internal webservices and expose specific endpoints; or you can expose your database directly for specific tables, schema's and/or fields.
-  - 🗄️ **SQL API**: Direct SQL Server data access with OData support.
+  - 🗄️ **Microsoft SQL Server**: Direct SQL Server data access with OData support.
 This now supports POST requests!
-  - 🔀 **Proxy**: Forward requests to internal services with authentication.
+  - 🔀 **Proxy service**: Forward requests to internal services with authentication.
 This now supports chaining, to combine multiple operations in a single request.
 Call the "Line" endpoint before the "Header", all from one request!
   - 📥 **Webhook**: Process incoming webhooks and store data, directly into your database.
 - 🔐 **Secure authentication**: Token-based auth with Azure Key Vault support.
 - 🌍 **Environment Awareness** Route to different environments (test, production, etc.).